DonutMan06/Littre-analysis/README.md

 # littre-analysis
 Basic tools for Littre analysis (which is a French dictionary)

-Some example if the functions of the Littre() class are given below:
+Some example of the functions of the Littre() class are given below:
 * get_definition() : returns the definition of any given word
 * print_longest/shortest_def() : prints a list of words for which the definition is the longest (the shortest).
 It appeared that the french words "prendre" ("take"), "main" ("hand") and "faire" ("do") have the longest definition according to the Littre
 * print_most/least_narcissistic : prints the most (the least) narcissistics words of the dictionary.
 The narcissistic number of a given word is the number of times that word quotes itself in its definition